 And that’s exactly what I’m sharing with you today.
 With this easy cheat, you can fill your chalkboards with beautiful writing and designs – instead of chicken scratch.

-How to Fake Hand Lettering on a Chalkboard
+How to Fake Gorgeous Chalkboard Lettering

 Materials & Supplies: